AdamThreepwood/projectWeb/README.md

-Personal website where suiting projects will be displayed.
+Personal website where suitable projects will be displayed.